-The school offers baccalaureate programs in Health Sciences, Health Informatics and Information Management, Histotechnology, Medical Laboratory Science and Radiologic Sciences.
-SHRP also offers master's programs in Health Informatics and Information Management, Health Sciences, Magnetic Resonance Imaging and Nuclear Medicine Technology, as well as doctoral programs in Occupational Therapy, Physical Therapy and Health Administration.
+The school offers baccalaureate programs in Health Systems Administration, Health Informatics and Information Management, Histotechnology, Medical Laboratory Science and Radiologic Sciences.
+Post Baccalaureate Certificate programs are available in Health Informatics and Leadership and Management.
+SHRP also offers master's programs in Health Informatics and Information Management, Health Systems Administration, Magnetic Resonance Imaging and Nuclear Medicine Technology, as well as doctoral programs in Occupational Therapy, Physical Therapy and Health Administration.

 Interested in pursuing a degree in a health related profession?
 SHRP offers five entry-level bachelor's degree programs for students to choose from.
 The school also offers advanced standing and progression programs for students who have graduated from a community college allied health program and have earned a health care credential.

 Interested in furthering your education in health care?
-SHRP offers four master's programs: Magnetic Resonance Imaging, Health Informatics and Information Management, Health Sciences and Nuclear Medicine Technology.
-Two of the programs, Master of Health Informatics and Information Management and Master of Health Sciences, are offered online, making it convenient for working health care professionals to further their education.
+SHRP offers four master's programs: Magnetic Resonance Imaging, Health Informatics and Information Management, Health Systems Administration, and Nuclear Medicine Technology.
+Two of the programs, Master of Health Informatics and Information Management and Master of Health Systems Administration, are offered online, making it convenient for working health care professionals to further their education.

 SHRP offers three doctoral programs that include the Doctor of Health Administration, Doctor of Occupational Therapy, and Doctor of Physical Therapy.
 The Doctor of Health Administration program is offered online.
 SHRP also offers four residency programs for qualified applicants.

 "I will be the first student to graduate from the Histotechnology program.
 UMMC is a great school; I love it with a passion..."

 "The online experience is excellent.
 The classes have been small and provided me with an opportunity to grow..."

 "Attending UMMC has been one of the greatest life-changing experiences that I have had..."